brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_dpdt.rst

    compute_dpdt 5

-This means to calculate the time derivative of the polarizability every 5 time steps.
+This means to calculate the time derivative of the polarization every 5 time steps.